 Patient Symposium is an annual event designed to educate, empower, and engage kidney patients and caregivers.
 Save the date for October 6, 2019 for next year's event at the Crowne Plaza in Independence.
 Formal invitations and announcement to follow.

-Look forward to your presence.
-If you have questions please contact Anna Tzinis, Executive Director of NKF.
+If you are interested in doing Professional Medical Education seminars with the NKF, please contact Anna Tzinis, Executive Director of NKF.

 The National Kidney Foundation's community-based initiative to educate about the kidneys, risk factors for kidney disease, and steps to take to keep kidneys healthy and reduce risk.